CharlesTheGreat77/token2Discord/README.md

 # token2Discord
+Exfiltrate discord tokens and send them via discord webhook using the flipperzero

 # Disclaimer
 This utility is strictly for educational and/or purposes of which an employer has authority to do so.